denten-books/plain-text/4-simulation.md

 still can't quite grasp the basic ideas of quantum mechanics*.
 Grasping in this case is used as a synonym to "understanding."
 It indicates a transference of properties between physical action (grasping) and mental space (thought).
-The metaphor is alive, Lakoff wrote, because it continues to function widely.
-It is more alive in the sense that other more novel "one off" poetic metaphors have not found cultural salience.
+The metaphor is alive, Lakoff wrote, because it continues to perform a function.
+Even when dead in a sense, it names a mental activity that we would otherwise find difficult to explain precisely.
+Such a metaphor is more alive than other, perhaps more novel, "one off" poetic metaphors that failed to become cultural tropes.
+Shelly's and Shklovsky's stark poetic metaphor works once and never again.
+Lakoff's everyday metaphor continues to function productively by contrast.

 A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
-For example, the English word *pedigree* originally referred to the French "crane's foot," used historically to decorate family-tree diagrams.
-Unlike "grasping ideas" where both sides of the domain transference are still available to the reader, the "crane's foot" contained within the English *pedigree* is no longer accessible to the average speaker.
-The idea of a dead metaphor does not appropriately differentiate between these two cases, according to Lakoff and his adherents [@lakoff_death_1987; @muller_metaphors_2008].
+For example, the English word *pedigree* originally referred to the French for "crane's foot," or *pied de grue*.
+The foot was used as a typographical flourish to decorate centuries-old family-tree diagrams.
+When we spoke of the metaphorical "grasping" of ideas, both sides of the domain transference were readily available us.
+We understood something about grasping things and extended it to the capacity of the mind to "take hold" of ideas.
+By contrast, the *pied de grue* contained within the English *pedigree* is no longer accessible to the average speaker.
+In one the first case the metaphor is merely tired, where it is completely dead in the other.
+For Lakoff, The idea of a dead metaphor does not appropriately differentiate between the two cases [@lakoff_death_1987; @muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
 Furthermore, a wholly unmotivated metaphor does no work at all.
 Thus the non-sensual riddle famously posed by the mad hatter to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
-The dissimilarity between the two domains---of animals and of furniture---prevents productive congruence.[^ln4-carroll]
+The dissimilarity between the two domains---of animals and of furniture---prevents any productive congruence.[^ln4-carroll]

-To what extent does the interface metaphor correspond to the above definitions?
+To what extent does the interface metaphor live by the above definitions?
 When discarding a document into a trash bin, in our reoccurring example, users should theoretically map their knowledge of paper documents and paper waste baskets onto the computational domain.
 Instead, the *idea* of discarding something substitutes for the *material reality* of the corresponding action.
 The concept blends not with another conceptual domain but with the material affordances of the target medium.
-Furthermore, such material affordances---our ability to actually discard data, for example---stand in arbitrary relationship to the source domain.
+Such material affordances---our ability to actually discard data, for example---stand in arbitrary relationship to the source domain.
 Simply put we expect the thing to be deleted, but it is not.
-The incongruence breaks the Invariance Principle.
+The incongruence breaks Lakoff's Invariance Principle.
 Whatever structural changes we expect to happen in the source domain do not carry on to the target.
-The structure of whatever is meant by "deletion" is often inconsistent with inherent domain structure.
 The metaphor breaks in a sense.
 It becomes a dead metaphor even under Lakoff's strict definitions.

-Like the "crane's foot" in the English "pedigree" the user of the simulated document dustbin is missing one part of the metaphor equation.
-In the "pedigree" example, the English speaker lost touch with the source image.
+As was the case with the "crane's foot" in the English "pedigree," the user of the simulated document dustbin is missing one part of the metaphor equation.
-Contemporary English speakers no longer perceives the similarity between a "crane's foot" [*pie de grue*] and a family-tree diagram.
-In the interface-based example of "discarding a document into trash," the user is rather missing the target domain.
-The understanding of the target domain---changes in the magnetic or solid state storage medium that correspond to deletion---is the part that is missing from the figure.
-Like the crane's foot in "pedigree" the metaphor is therefore dead to the user.
-The absence of either target or the source domain prevents image mapping [@lakoff_death_1987].
-In more literary terms, we may say that the "vehicle," or the target domain which takes on the "tenor" of the source, is missing [@richards_philosophy_1936, 96].
-The tenor of "discarding" a piece of paper does not necessarily carry over into the host.
-The metaphor is not motivated, in other words.
-The analogy between discarding paper and erasing bits does not hold.

-This may be good moment to pause and to take stock of these preliminary remarks on metaphor.
-I observe first that the design of modern human--computer interfaces makes heavy use of metaphor in the mode of "conceptual blending."
-Second, I locate the idea of "conceptual blending" within the lineage of literary poetics.
-The work of researchers in human--computer interaction like John Carroll and Stuart Card relies on insight from cognitive linguists like George Lakoff and Mark Johnson.
-The conceptual or cognitive blending school pioneered by Lakoff and Johnson in turn represents a development of metaphor theory with roots in the works of Percy Shelley, Viktor Shklovsky, and I.E.
-Richards.
-Finally, I note that metaphors understood in this tradition succeed and fail in interesting ways.
-They succeed when the metaphor connects ideas from two differing conceptual domains.
-At the very least, blending plays an important instrumental in everyday cognitive activity [@lakoff_metaphors_1980].
-At its best, conceptual blending enables learning and discovery [@carroll_interface_1987; @card_methods_2006].
-A living metaphor revitalizes human experience, producing new knowledge about the world [@shklovsky_voskreshenie_1914; @richards_philosophy_1936].
+Where in the case of "pedigree" English speakers fail to grasp the source or the tenor of the metaphoric substitution, the case of the virtual dustbin is missing the target, or the vehicle of the action.
+Discarding a document into trash does not in fact correspond to a similar action in the target domain.
+In either case, failing the full transference the metaphor ceases to function properly [@lakoff_death_1987].
+The interface metaphor fails to achieve motivation.
+The analogy between discarding paper and erasing bits breaks down in the worst possible way.
+The material realities of the metaphor are not simply missing, they are misrepresented.

-### 4.2 Smart Contracts
+### 4.3 Smart Contracts

 Exposing the Document Object Model that governs the production of text through contemporary reading and writing devices gives the question of surface and